In this digital infrared photography tutorial we’ll show you how to choose suitable subjects, set up your camera and compose dynamic infrared images.

-Looking for inspiration?
-Look no further than these 9 creative photo ideas and photography tips to inspire your photography in August 2013.
+Looking for inspiration for your photography?
+Look no further than these 9 creative photo ideas to try in July!